COLLABORATING TO BENEFIT KIDS, FAMILIES

 Read the latest news about Kid Link Riverside:

-The kids need something to do for an hour on Tuesday, and you need a plan for dinner.
+The kids need something to do for a while on Tuesday, and you need a plan for dinner.
 The Kid Link after-school program has that covered.

 Join the birthday party for Dr. Seuss.
 It’s Fun Socks Day at Laura B. Anderson Elementary.
 Show your socks at Kid Link and you’ll get a prize!